Kholodna Hora (Kharkiv Metro)

-The station is put low underground, is a pillar-trispan with many white marble columns.
+The station is put low underground, and is a pillar-trispan with many white marble columns.
 The floor of the station has been finished off with red granite.
 It was designed by V.A Spivachyk; engineered by P.A.
 Bochikashvili and N.D.
 Ivanova; and decorated by V.I.
 Lenchin, P.P Yurchenko, and I.P.
 Yastrebov.

-The Kholodna Hora station has two vestibules that are directly connected to the station and two exits, which have pedestrian cross tunnels under the Poltavsky Shosse.
+The Kholodna Hora station has two vestibules that are directly connected to the station and two exits, which have pedestrian cross tunnels under the Poltavskyi Shliakh.
 The large amount of passenger traffic on the station is accounted for by the many bus routes passing nearby, the buses carrying passengers to the neighboring towns and villages.